-If necessary, adjustments have been made to conform the accounting principles used by controlled, jointly controlled or under significant influence companies to those of the Company.
+If necessary, adjustments to the accounting information have been made to conform the accounting principles used by controlled, jointly controlled or under significant influence companies to those of the Company.
 Main adjustments are related to the application of the general accepted accounting principles in Argentina to foreign related companies' financial statements.